Iowa City celebrates Juneteenth amid a pandemic and protests

 Juneteenth, which takes place on June 19, commemorates the end of slavery in the United States.
 The official proclamation took place in Texas in 1865, where African Americans had remained enslaved for two years after President Abraham Lincoln’s Emancipation Proclamation freed enslaved people in the Confederacy.

-Marquas Ashworth, an activist and Des Moines rapper who creates music under the name MarKaus, organized a three-day virtual festival, Iowa Juneteenth 2020, which takes place Thursday through Saturday of this week.
+Marquas “MarKaus” Ashworth, a Des Moines activist and rapper, organized a three-day virtual festival, Iowa Juneteenth 2020, which takes place Thursday through Saturday of this week.

 “With the social changes going on, we wanted to make sure that Black Iowans still had a voice,” MarKaus said.
 “So just trying to make sure that the voice of every Black Iowan and every supporter of our movement was heard.”